codymcelroy/Tinyman-Bot/README.md

 Algorand trading bot on Tinyman.org

 Be adivised that this project under development.
-Please exercise caution before.
+Please exercise caution.

 ## How to use